jkerr321/collectors-db/README.md

 Things still to do
 ---------------------

+- tests
 - ES lint on commit
 - test on push
+- password
+- show filter string on main page
+- ebay link
+- DRY out get images function
 - update readme once componentisation complete
-- DRY out get images function
-- ebay link
-- show filter string on main page
 - modal to push page down rather than up - use onclick window scrollTo - with propagate
 - on table view, if match is clicked on, do edit inline?
-- tests
 - additional custom values, in front end, table, grid-match
+- update code to use classes / renderLandingPage and main.js
+- are non unique IDs on checkboxes a problem?